supertom/COSMOS/deploy/kubernetes/README.md

 # Deploying COSMOS on Kubernetes

+This guide explains how to deploy COSMOS on a Kubernetes cluster.

 ## Configuration

 1. Set the `DISPLAY` environment variable to the [X Client's](https://en.wikipedia.org/wiki/X_Window_System) IP address and display.